The Hon. Jeremy Rockliff MP

 (03) 6478 6050

-Deputy Premier, Minister for Education and Training, Minister for Infrastructure, Minister for Advanced Manufacturing and Defence Industries
+Deputy Premier, Minister for Education and Training, Minister for Mental Health and Wellbeing, Minister for Sport and Recreation

 Jeremy is a north-west Tasmanian who grew up on the family farm at Sassafras.

 After matriculating in 1987 Jeremy then went to work on a cattle and sheep property near Hagley.

 Following a two-year period at Lincoln University in New Zealand, Jeremy received a Diploma in Farm Management and returned to Tasmania to manage his family’s property at Sassafras, which specialises in mixed cropping and prime lamb production.